gwahmp/wmao/src/content/posts/online-business-struggle.md

 Back in 2018, I was living alone in a tiny 1RK apartment.
 I had no roommates and no distractions.

 But that turned out to be a blessing.
-Every evening after work, I'd sit in front of my old laptop and teach myself web development, programming, <a href="/digital-marketing-practical-guide">digital marketing</a>, website building and learning how to set up my first business site I'd work until 2 AM, grab 4–5 hours of sleep, and go to my day job.
+Every evening after work, I'd sit in front of my old laptop and teach myself web development, programming, <a href="/digital-marketing-practical-guide">digital marketing</a>, website building and learning how to set up my first business site I'd work until 2 AM, grab 4-5 hours of sleep, and go to my day job.

 I did that for three years straight.
 It wasn't sustainable (and I don't recommend that level of sleep deprivation), but that focused routine helped me build momentum.

 There were moments when I wanted to quit.
-Nights when I stared at my screen thinking, “Is this really worth it?”
-The website sometimes wasn't working, sales were zero, and I questioned if I was even good enough to be an entrepreneur.
+Nights when I stared at my screen thinking, <strong>Is this really worth it?</strong> The website sometimes wasn't working, sales were zero, and I questioned if I was even good enough to be an entrepreneur.
 But every time I considered giving up, I asked myself a simple question:

 <p class="highlight">“What other alternatives do I have if I want financial and time freedom?”</p>